Levak/RoleKeeper/README.md

   and only one group, until the brackets merge.
 At this point, some referees lose the responsability of their group.
 It is recommanded to create chat channels like `#group_a` where members with role `Group A` are able to read/send messages.
-When the groups merge, the team captains have to be manually assigned their new group role (by referee).
+When the groups merge, referees can manually assign the new group role to the affected team captains.

 ## TODO